jtr13/datacat/README.md

 # datacat
-Functions to Help Explore and Categorize Datasets
+Function to Help Explore and Categorize Datasets

 Install with:
 ```